 Does it rain often in the rainforest and what happens if it rains?

 The Daintree Rainforest is located in the Wet Tropics area of North Queensland.
 This is the oldest continuously living rainforest in the world and it needs the rain to survive.
 Our tours run, rain or shine.
-A poncho and umbrella is provided for each guest.
+An umbrella is provided for each guest.
 Morning tea and lunch is enjoyed undercover.
 Should we strike adverse weather and with consideration to your safety the itinerary or type of vehicle used may change although this is a rare occurrence.

 Do I need to re confirm the tour?